Pony Express: Billy Tate

 Billy Tate was a 14-year-old Pony Express rider who rode the express trail in Nevada near Ruby Valley.
 During the Paiute uprising of 1860, he was chased by a band of Paiute Indians on horseback and was forced to retreat into the hills behind some big rocks, where he killed seven of his assailants in a shoot-out before being killed himself.
 His body was found riddled with arrows, but was not scalped, a sign that the Paiutes honored their enemy.

 Major Howard Egan

 Egan emigrated to the United States from Ireland with his parents in the early 1830s.
-While living in Massachusetts, he joined the Church of Jesus Christ of Latter Day Saints (also known as "Mormons").
-He was with the Pioneer Party of 1847 that journeyed to the west to modern day Salt Lake City, Utah.
-At the start of the Pony Express, he was appointed Superintendent of the Division from Salt Lake City to Robert’s Creek which is in present day Nevada.
-Egan filled in when others couldn’t ride.
+While living in Massachusetts, he joined the Church of Jesus Christ of Latter Day Saints.
+He was with the pioneer party of 1847 that journeyed to the west to modern day Salt Lake City, Utah.
+At the start of the Pony Express, he was appointed Superintendent of the Division from Salt Lake City to Robert's Creek which is in present day Nevada.
+Egan filled in when others couldn't ride.
 After the Pony Express, he ranched and became involved with the court system in Utah.